NYC attack timeline: From move to Florida to ISIS-pledged act of terror

 One victim, he said, underwent a bilateral amputation following the attack.
 He said others had severe head and neck injuries.

-The mayor added that 1 million New Yorkers showed up at the Halloween parade on Tuesday evening following the attack.
+The mayor added that one million New Yorkers showed up at the Halloween parade on Tuesday evening following the attack.

 “[New Yorkers] show the whole world right now that we will not be moved by terror,” de Blasio said.